abdallateef-sa/Appointment-Booking/README.md

 # 🎯 Appointment Booking System

-Simple and direct appointment booking system - users choose a plan and book all appointments in a single form!
+Simple and direct appointment booking system - users choose a plan and book all appointments in a single form with full timezone support!

 ## 🚀 Technologies Used